-Raise your hand if this scenario sounds familiar—you’re sitting in a never ending sprint planning meeting that has once again gone off the rails, you leave feeling unsure of what you’ve accomplished, and you promptly forget about it until the dreaded moment when the meeting pops up on your calendar next?
+Raise your hand if this sounds familiar—you’re sitting in a never ending sprint planning meeting, you leave feeling unsure of what you’ve accomplished, and you promptly forget about it until the dreaded moment when the meeting pops up on your calendar next?
+It doesn’t have to be this way.

-I’m here to tell you that it doesn’t have to be this way.
-In this article, I’ll offer up some helpful tips to make your next agile sprint planning meeting more efficient, effective, and less dreadful for the whole team.
+In this article, I’ll offer up some helpful tips to make your next agile sprint planning meeting more efficient and effective, and less dreadful for the whole team.

 What Is A Sprint Planning Meeting?